What every nanny needs to know about nanny shares

 Simply put, a nanny share is when two or more families share one nanny.
 Typically, the families agree on a joint schedule, where the nanny takes care of the children together at one of the family’s homes.
 But nanny shares can take different shapes.
 For instance, two families might agree to use the same nanny, but individually, on alternating days.

-“Nanny shares are an excellent solution allowing parents to share the cost of a high-quality caregiver,” says Laura Schroeder, a professional nanny in Charleston, South Carolina, who is also a parent coach and second vice president of the International Nanny Association.
+“Nanny shares are an excellent solution allowing parents to share the cost of a high-quality caregiver,” says Laura Schroeder, a professional nanny in Charleston, South Carolina, who is also a parent coach and president of the International Nanny Association.
 “Families get all the benefits of nanny care at a lower rate.
 Plus, they get built-in socialization and friendship for their child.”